struppigel/PortEx/README.md

 #### Setup Third Party Libraries

-(Note: This process will be simplified when PortEx is in Alpha)

 Download [VirusTotalPublic](https://github.com/kdkanishka/Virustotal-Public-API-V2.0-Client/archive/master.zip)

 Extract the file and navigate to the *Virustotal-Public-API-V2.0-Client-master* folder.
 Build the jar with: